CYCLING PERFORMANCE TIPS

 This was confirmed by Gautier JF et al. (J Appl Physiol 1993 May;74(5):2146-54).
 They measured the metabolic fate of fructose in a carbohydrate drink and also concluded that when ingested repeatedly during moderate intensity prolonged exercise, fructose was metabolically less available than glucose.
 Glucose is again the favored monosacharide.

-Although fructose ALONE has no advantages to glucose ALONE, there have been a few studies that suggested a benefit when used in combination with glucose in a sports drink.
-Read more about this in the section on sport drinks.
+But an occasional study has suggested that although fructose ALONE has no advantages to glucose ALONE, there maybe a benefit when it is used in combination with glucose in a sports drink.
+You can read more on those studies in the section on sport drinks.

 Does fructose offer advantages as a post ride replenishment for your muscle stores?
 The answer again is no. To quote the authors "Glucose and glucose/fructose (2:1 ratio) solutions, ingested at a rate of 90 g/hour are equally effective at restoring muscle glycogen in exercised muscles during the recovery from exhaustive exercise."
 (Chocolate milk remains my personal favorite based on cost, taste, and efficacy.)

-Thus the only reason I can see to include any fructose in my daily diet (whole fruit excluded - the fiber appears to dampen the negative fructose effects) is if it happened to be used in a product (a sports bar for example) that I loved and there were no equally tasty alternatives.
+Thus the only reason I can see to include any fructose in my daily diet is in the form of whole fruit where the fiber appears to dampen the negative fructose effects.
+Dr. Mirkin makes a good argument as to why that may be the case.

 How does this relate to me as a cyclist?